Northern Ireland Assembly

 An open bunch of flax flowers

-Logo used to represent the Northern Ireland Assembly[1]
+Logo of the Northern Ireland Assembly[1]

 Type